 Designated vehicle wash areas at multi-family residential complexes are not allowed if they connect, directly or indirectly, to the Stormwater System or the Waters of the State.
-Charity Vehicle Washing performed by the same organization or at the same location on a routine basis (more than one time in a thirty-day period) is not allowed under this article.
+Charity vehicle washing performed by the same organization or at the same location on a routine basis (more than one time in a thirty-day period) is not allowed under this Ordinance.

-Sec.
-18-82.
-Powers and Authority for Inspection.
+Section 30-176.
+Powers and Authority for Inspection

-a.
-Authority to inspect and monitor.
+(a) Authority to Inspect and Monitor

-The Director, bearing proper identification, may enter upon public or private properties at all reasonable times to inspect, investigate, or monitor activities and conditions subject to this article.
-Persons occupying premises to be inspected shall allow the Director ready access at all times to all parts of the premises to perform investigation, inspection, monitoring, records examination, copying, photography, video recording or other duties.
+The Director, bearing proper identification, may enter upon public or private properties at all reasonable times to inspect, investigate, or monitor activities, and conditions subject to this Ordinance.
+Persons occupying premises to be inspected shall allow the Director ready access at all times to all parts of the premises to perform inspection, investigation, monitoring, records examination, copying, photography, video recording or other duties.
 The Director shall have the right to set up on a Person's property such devices as are necessary to conduct sampling, inspection, compliance monitoring and/or metering operations.
 Where a Person has security measures in force that would require identification and clearance before entry into the premises, the Person shall make arrangements with security personnel so that, upon presentation of identification, the Director will be permitted to enter and perform their specific duties and responsibilities without delay.